Ronnie7866/UrlShortner/README.md

 ## Revenue Optimization

-The system is optimized for maximum ad revenue:
+The system is optimized for performance and user experience:
-- Multiple ad placements per page
+- Clean, fast-loading pages
-- Strategic timing of popup/popunder ads
+- Efficient database operations
 - User engagement tracking
 - Completion rate analytics for optimization

 ## License

 This project is for personal use.
-Modify ad scripts with your own ad network credentials for revenue generation.
+Clean and ready for customization.